Nathan Lane On Stage - Theatre Credits, Bio and Tickets

 Lane returned to the London stage in 2017 to take on the role of Roy Cohn in the National Theatre production of Angels in America, which transfered to Broadway from February 23 through to July 15, 2018, and resulted in his third Tony Award win.

-His next Broadway venture is the world premiere of Taylor Mac's new comedy Gary: A Sequel to Titus Andronicus, playing the Booth Theatre from March 5.
-Previews finally began on March 11, following the last-minute departure of Lane's co-star, Andrea Martin, due to injury, but the production would close early on June 16, 2019
+His most recent Broadway venture was the world premiere of Taylor Mac's new comedy Gary: A Sequel to Titus Andronicus, playing the Booth Theatre from March 5.
+Previews finally began on March 11, following the last-minute departure of Lane's co-star, Andrea Martin, due to injury, but the production would close early on June 16, 2019.